 Submit a title page to the Graduate School for the thesis/dissertation certification process.
 Please format the title page according to the Pretext Pages Template (see above for a template download link.)
-You can deliver them to the Graduate School office or email them to Julie Kurtz.
+You can deliver it to the Graduate School office or email it to Julie Kurtz.

 Submit one PDF copy of your thesis/dissertation, without signatures, electronically to ScholarsArchive.
 Please refer to the step by step instructions for uploading instructions, the link to upload your thesis, and accessibility modifications.
 After uploading to ScholarsArchive your document undergoes a review process.
 Learn more about the document review process and actions you might have to perform.

 Data sets can also be submitted to ScholarsArchive and linked to your thesis.
 Please refer to the library's website for instructions and considerations.

 Complete the online Survey of Earned Doctorate.
 At the survey registration website you will be asked to provide your name, institution, department, graduate month and year, and an email address and then go directly into the survey.
 An email with the URL of the online survey, plus a PIN and password will be sent in case you suspend the survey and need to go back at a later time without losing previous responses.
 When complete print the Certificate of Completion to Julie.Kurtz@oregonstate.edu or print a copy and submit to the graduate school.

 Do NOT select Public Domain or CCO.
 You may add a Creative Commons License to your item that allows copyrighted works to be shared and re-used.
 Select License Type: Creative Commons or License Type: No Creative Commons License.
 DO NOT assign a Creative Commons license if you plan to place an embargo on your thesis or dissertation that allows only the OSU community access to your work.